-- The cost of a charter bus to transport constituents to an educational day held at the state capitol during a legislative session; - The cost of hiring an intern that is directly attributable to the intern's provision of services for constituents; - The cost of congratulatory letters sent to the office holder's constituents that include information about government services available to the recipient or how the recipient can register to vote; and - The cost of printing and distributing a review of legislative action and issues to the office holder's constituents if the distribution occurs prior to the sine die adjournment of the legislature.
+- 2. The costs of hiring an intern that are directly attributable to the intern's provision of services for constituents; - 3.
+Congratulatory letters sent to the office holder's constituents that include information about government services available to the recipient or how the recipient can register to vote; and - 4.
+The cost of printing and distributing a review of legislative action and issues to the office holder's constituents if the distribution occurs prior to the sine die adjournment of the legislature.